organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 ### Some Self Reflection
 Second application done within two weeks, it's been a productive month.
 Throughout the development process, I kept on asking myself "should I attempt the underlying [subset-sum](http://www.geeksforgeeks.org/dynamic-programming-subset-sum-problem/) problem and calculate how much each person should pay/receive?"
 After all, it is the logical progression of the app.
 In the end, I chose not to for two reasons.

 First is that I actually did not plan on spending this much time creating and experimenting with adding all the sums and returning individual sums.
 My initial plan was to experiment with MongoDB as much as possible, play around with it, and share my experiences.
 I somehow got too caught up trying to make this project a more "complete" application, and the result is what we made (not complaining though!
-Glad that I learned _helper\_method_ and _inject()_ along the way!).
+Glad that I learned _helper\_method_ , _inject()_ , and all that other good stuff along the way.).

-Second is that I believe there are much more appropriate places for the subset-problem, especially on another stack.
+Second is that I believe there are much more appropriate places for the subset-sum problem, especially on another stack.
 MongoDB is not ideal for monetary calculations due to the Integer only limitation.
-If I do choose to dive into the next step, I am afraid that as oppose to only focusing on the subset-sum problem, I will also spend a great deal of time trying to work around the Integer limitation.
+If I do choose to dive into the next step, I am afraid that as oppose to primarily only focusing on the subset-sum problem, I will also spend a great deal of time trying to work around the Integer limitation.

 With that said, let's save that challenge for next time.

 Again, I apologize for the lack of testing for this one (but definitely next one!).

 No CSS again.
 I am thinking of adding some simple bootstrap next time, so that hopefully it'll look better and not as plain.

 Thanks again for reading, see you next time!